Carol Houlihan Flynn: Activism

 During her undergraduate years at Illinois, Flynn became involved in the Vietnam antiwar movement, and took part in demonstrations supporting the W.E.B.
 Dubois Society.
 At Berkeley, she joined the women's movement and the antiwar movement, which turned into lifelong commitments.
 While in London, she worked at the Women's Research and Resources Centre, a feminist cooperative that encouraged scholarship and criticism for and about women.
 At Tufts University, she worked on progressive campaigns against the Iraq war and in continuing support of custodian grievances.
 Representing the Tufts Center for Interdisciplinary Studies (CIS), Flynn and Saul Slapikoff worked with representatives from Somerville to create The Somerville Conversations.
 The Conversations fostered dialogue within the community between "old" and "new" immigrants.
 Originally supported by the National Endowment for the Humanities in 1996, they became an important part of Somerville's civic agenda.

 Personal life

-Flynn is married to David Tarbet, a former professor of 18th-century English literature and later, a writer and a lawyer in Boston.
+Flynn was married to David Tarbet, a former professor of 18th-century English literature and later, a writer and a lawyer in Boston, for 26 years.
 Together, they have four children and eight grandchildren.
+Flynn died on March 16, 2023, in Topsham, Maine.